Automotive IT Solutions & Europe’s Supply Chains

 With supply chain shocks becoming the norm, the industry is moving away from rigid IT systems.
 Instead, businesses are building flexible digital ecosystems that can evolve with their needs.

 By blending public cloud, private systems, and edge computing, hybrid IT setups offer the best of both worlds: control over critical data and systems, with the scalability and innovation of the cloud.
-It also makes modernisation easier, new digital tools can work alongside legacy systems, reducing risk and cost.
+Hybrid architectures also simplify modernisation by allowing new digital capabilities to operate alongside legacy systems.

 This adaptability is crucial for supply chains.
 Remote sites may depend on edge computing for speed, while central systems benefit from cloud-based analytics and planning tools.